-Phase 2: Seminars (36 or 64 units).
-After completing DM711, students in the Personalized Track will complete 36 or 64 units from any courses under any subject heading below.
-Students may choose from multiple Personalized Track subjects.
+Phase 3: Seminars (36 or 48 units).
+After completing DM711, students in the Personalized Track will complete 36 units (or for those admitted to the 60-unit track, 48 units) from any courses under any subject area listed below.
+Students may choose from multiple Personalized Track subject areas.

 - Leadership

 - Spiritual Formation/ Discipleship

 - Personal and Congregational Care

 - Culture and Theology

 - Ethics

 - Evangelism, Church Growth, and Church Planting

 - Multicultural and Urban Ministries

 - Preaching, Worship, and the Arts

-· Missional Theology and the Missional Church
+- Missional Theology and the Missional Church